 We stayed in Maratho (named for wild fennel), beside reception, most of whose rooms have a flower-studded courtyard or balcony, fireplace and beamed cane ceilings.
-Our Junior Suite had views our private balcony across rooftops to the valley beyond and a sleek contemporary shower bathroom.
+Our Superior Suite had views our private balcony across rooftops to the valley beyond and a sleek contemporary shower bathroom.
 Details in all rooms include a nod to traditional village crafts as seen in copper bowls, carved figurines, or locally woven bedspreads.

 - Safe box

 As befits the village set-up, eateries are spread throughout Kalopanayiotis; you'll need to walk to eat at some point, wherever you're staying.

 Byzantino, centrally positioned next to the 'village square', will be your first stop as the buffet breakfast is on its lower floor in the Troullino dining space.
-This features continental fare such as cold cuts, cheeses, yoghurts, hot dishes and baked pastries, all with a Cypriot slant (real honeycomb!), much of it local; we ate our fill on the pretty terrace enjoying those valley views.
+This features continental fare such as cold cuts, cheeses, yoghurts, hot dishes and baked pastries, all with a Cypriot slant (real honeycomb!), much of sourced from local mountain communities; we ate our fill on the pretty terrace enjoying those valley views.
 You can also opt for a well-stocked breakfast basket delivered to your room for more privacy.
 Everything is homemade from the pasta for traditional ravioles and pizza dough to burgers.
 Above is a cafe for lighter lunches (we partook the goats cheese and pomegranate salad), and adjacent restaurant for traditional dishes; from the three-course menu we liked the simply grilled chicken and smoky aubergine sides chosen from the buffet.
 An a la carte menu is available too.

 Alternatives include elegant Loutraki grill restaurant on the upper valley road, which has great panoramic vistas of the steep-sided mountains.
 Further along, we had a family meal in Pantheon which serves crowd-pleasing fare such as burgers, salads, ice cream and pastas.
 For special celebrations you can hire out the atmospheric wine cellar and cocktail bar Cava, which has an underground dining hall.

-Other eateries within the village which are not part of the hotel include Theoxenia Restaurant, Palio Cinema and Tsimpimatouthkia.
+Other eateries within the village which are not part of the hotel include Theoxenia Restaurant, Palio Cinema and Nous.